laraccess/laraccess-api/README.md

 ## Usage

-You must pass a Guzzle client and the API token to the constructor of `M1guelpf\LaraccessApi\Laraccess`.
+You must pass a the API token to the constructor of `M1guelpf\LaraccessApi\Laraccess`.

 ``` php
 $laraccess = new \M1guelpf\LaraccessApi\Laraccess('YOUR_LARACCESS_API_TOKEN');